hoodiehq/hoodie-app-tracker/README.md

 ## Contribute

-`hoodie-app-something-tracker` is work in progress.
+`hoodie-app-tracker` is work in progress.
 The goal is to have a simple application with very clear and easy to understand HTML / CSS / JS code which ideally uses no 3rd party code at all, besides the Hoodie client.